Challenge Okinawa is very proud to sponsor and host this special event in Okinawa:

 9AM – Registration and greetings followed by Terry Wingrove Hanshi introductory session

 10:30 – 12:30 – YAGI ISAO Hanshi – MOTOBU UDUNDI

 1:30 – 3:30PM – KUBA YOSHIO Hanshi – GOJURYU

 3:30 Break time

 4:00PM-6PM – HOKAMA TETSUHIRO Hanshi.
-Hokama sensei will teach GOJURYU technique for 60 mins, then will demonstrate SHODO for participants and produce Shodo pieces upon request.
-This is an excellent opportunity to purchase an original and unique piece of Shodo for your home or dojo.
-Typically prices per piece are 5000 yen – 10000 yen depending on the size and materials.
+Hokama sensei taught GOJURYU technique for 60 mins, then demonstrated SHODO for participants and produced a variety of beautiful Shodo pieces upon request.
+Many participants used this excellent opportunity to purchase original and unique pieces of Shodo for their home or dojo.
+Typically prices per piece were 5000 yen – 10000 yen depending on the size and materials.

 7PM – post seminar dinner

-We have reserved a 2 hour 40 seat booking at NOTO NO UMI , featuring a very tasty Okinawan cuisine menu and all-you-can-drink special course!
-This restaurant is only a 10 minute ride by taxi from the Kaikan.
-Cost per person is 4000 yen.
-Please contact James Pankiewicz for reservations.
+We reserved a 2 hour 40 seat booking at NOTO NO UMI , featuring a very tasty Okinawan cuisine menu and all-you-can-drink special course!

 NOTO NO UMI, Naha, Kaniharacho 10-8, 2nd floor.
 098-852-1714.
 Near ONOYAMAKOEN monorail station.

-Following dinner you are warmly invited to meet at The DOJO Bar for drinks.
+Following dinner guests were warmly invited to meet at The DOJO Bar for drinks.